 tamas: that which is tamasic can be tired, destructive, and chaotic

 Recently my life has been filled with a lot of rajasic energy lately.
-I recently sped out of the city two weeks ago to camp with a dear friend with majestic and powerful mountains.
+Two weeks ago I sped out of the city to camp with a dear friend among majestic and powerful mountains.
 Three days later, I kicked off a 4-day intensive for a 200 hour teaching training.
 There was my already busy work schedule, and deep investment into a shifting career that includes a focus on parts of my business I am asked to learn quickly.
 Sure, it's life, and I'm grateful for each touchstone, but it's been a LOT in a short period of time.

 As I swung into dedicated and mindful action, I also found myself with expressions of the tamas aspect.
 I was exhausted.
 Thoughts of "I can't do this," or "who am I to even try?" sparked up around my mind.
 Tamas isn't just a tired feeling- it's a low space, that can often function as a restful and regenerative moment.
 But in this case, it showed up in self doubt, potentially as a direct response to the passionate, big, and hyper-connected moments.
 Or at least that is how I'm beginning to digest it.
 With these two polarities, I was seeking a more integrated moment of ease, one that would balance them, and introduce a bit more harmony.